Graffiti is a form of criminal damage and is illegal. If you see graffiti, report it.

 There are no legal sites for graffiti within the borough and all graffiti is considered criminal damage under the Criminal Damage Act 1971.
 People caught in the act of graffiti or intending to cause graffiti can receive an on-the-spot fine called a Fixed Penalty Notice (FPN) of £80.

-If a person is taken to court, the fine could be up to £2,500, or even a prison term.
+If a person is taken to court, the fine could be up to £2,500, or they may even face a prison term.